mcandre/elements-of-commit-style/elementary_rules_and_usage.md

 A little context goes a long way.
 The more people read your code, the more they want to know why you make each change.
 If you don't say why you committed a change, people might mistakenly revert it!

-Bad:
+Good:

-> use ByteString
+> replace String with ByteString

 Better:

-> use ByteString for optimization
+> replace String with ByteString for optimization

 When you commit, you can choose to illuminate your open source project, or you can leave everyone in the dark, concealing your true intentions.
 If you follow the Jedi order, Clarity is a powerful Force spell.
 The Sith order's counterspell is Obfuscation.
 If you've been pushing secretive Sith commit messages, you may want to revisit the light side.